 Mentoring provides you with an experienced, objective and reassuring outlet for your day to day pressures.
 We know the impact it can have on the operational day to day for CTOs, particularly early stage and inexperienced CTOs.

-For some of the challenges listed above and many more that will cross your desk, mentors can become a powerful external ally.
+For some of the challenges listed above and many more that will cross your desk, mentors can be a powerful ally.

 If you’d like to find out more about how CTO Academy mentors can help, visit the mentoring page on our website.